dmazin/dmazin.github.io/_posts/2024-02-19-submodules.md

 When you look at it that way, the above git diff starts to make sense.
 In `webapp_new_commit_sha`, `library` points to `library_new_commit_sha`, but in our working tree, `library` still points to `library_old_commit_sha`.

 git has no idea which change happened first.
 It only knows that your working tree is different from the commit.
+And, so it tells you: `library_new_commit_sha` is saying that library should point to `library_new_commit_sha`, but it doesn't.

-So... that's all fine and good, but how do we actually work with submodules?
-How do we make the git diff go away?
+Understanding the above took the pain out of submodules for me.
+However, I still haven't told you how to update a submodule.

 ## How to update a submodule
 We now understand that we need to point `library` to `library_new_commit_sha`.
 How?

 Because `library` is a full repo, I could just `cd` into it and literally check out that commit:
 ```
-$ cd library
+$ [/webapp] cd library

-$ git checkout library_new_commit_sha
+$ [/library] git checkout library_new_commit_sha

 Previous HEAD position was library_old_commit_sha README
 HEAD is now at library_new_commit_sha add some cool functions